How to Open a Pizza Shop

 3) Create a Business Plan for Your Franchise

 It’s common for independent restaurants to fail in the long term if they don’t have a solid business plan.
-A study found that while 79.8% of small businesses survived the first year, roughly half of them closed at the end of five years.
+A study from 2018 found that while 79.8% of small businesses survived the first year, roughly half of them closed at the end of five years.
 The key to surviving is funders and the key to funders is a good business plan.
 You should put a lot of effort into your restaurant's plans.
 We recommend it contain these eight elements

 - Branded content like a logo